State Emigrant Refuge and Hospital: History

 On June 4, 1847, the State Board of Commissioners of Emigration leased land on Wards Island for the creation of the Emigrant Refuge and Hospital.
 This land had been privately purchased by the merchant Robert Minturn, then serving as one of the Commissioners.
 The Board would later purchase this and other land on Wards Island outright, eventually coming to own the entire shoreline of the island facing Manhattan.
 This was accomplished through several purchases from 1848 through 1868, with the State of New York ultimately owning 121 acres of land on the island (the rest eventually coming under the ownership of the City of New York).

 The initial lease of land contained an abandoned stone factory building, which was quickly refurbished as the State Emigrant Refuge, a shelter for indigent immigrants.
 On July 14, 1847, the Board of Emigration ordered a new two-story dormitory to be built as an extension of the Refuge.
-In 1848 work was begun on a hospital for immigrants suffering from non-communicable diseases and other aliments; this was completed and opened on November 1, 1848.
+In 1848 work was begun on a hospital for immigrants suffering from non-communicable diseases and other ailments; this was completed and opened on November 1, 1848.
 This first State Emigrant Hospital was built of wood and brick and could accommodate 250 beds.
 Subsequently, several other buildings, such as a nursery, were constructed.
 These new facilities were visited by Swedish writer and reformer Fredrika Bremer, during her tour of the United States, in 1849.
 By 1850, the State Emigrant Refuge and Hospital complex consisted of the refuge and hospital buildings, the nursery building, and twelve one-story wooden barracks built to accommodate patients, with the island having been connected to the Croton Aqueduct.
 This complex became so expansive that, according to historian John Duffy, "for a brief period, 1853-1855, the Ward’s Island hospital complex formed the largest hospital center in the world."